What to expect as a new patient

 The Mayo Clinic authorization and service terms form authorizes Mayo Clinic to release information to:

 - The person you designate as your billing addressee

 - Your other health care providers

-Due to the varying requirements by federal and state laws, Mayo Clinic obtains the Mayo Clinic Authorization and Service Terms signature on an annual basis (with the exception that Medicare & TRICARE require it for every hospital inpatient admission).
-At times, you may receive the patient information and Mayo Clinic authorization and service terms form, even with a current signature on file.
-Below are some reasons that you may receive another form by mail:
+Due to federal and state law requirements, Mayo Clinic obtains the Mayo Clinic Authorization and Service Terms signature on an annual basis (with the exception that Medicare and TRICARE require it for every hospital inpatient admission).
+At times, you may be asked to update a Patient Information and Mayo Clinic Authorization and Service Terms form, even with a current signature on file.
+Some reasons that you may receive another form by mail:

-- Returned insurance claim for inaccurate ID number, group number, insurance term, and so on
+- Your insurance claim was returned for inaccurate ID number, group number, insurance term or similar issues

 - Your service is related to an injury and another payer (for example, workers' compensation) may be responsible